hknio/wasmcov/README.md

 features = ["near"]
 ```

-Or to use the binary directly, install it using `cargo install`:
+Or, to use the binary directly, install it using `cargo install`:

 ```bash
 cargo install wasmcov